-A very unique feature of Changing Tides that you will not find in most extended care settings is that we are able to simulate a “real world environment” with on-site clinical services.
+A very unique feature of Changing Tides Recovery Center that you will not find in most treatment settings is that we are able to simulate a “real world environment” that is supportive to recovery with on-site clinical services.
 In a majority of treatment centers, on-site clinical services are not available, rather you have to travel to therapy.
-At Changing Tides clients will have all services available to them on-site.
+At Changing Tides clients will have all services available to them on-site to include lodging.
 Providing on-site clinical services is something that we feel is necessary and beneficial, and we are happy to be able to provide these services to our clients.
-We work with clients on managing their every day lives in a manner that is effective while also teaching them how to handle cravings if triggers to use should arise.
+We work with clients on managing their everyday lives in a manner that is effective while also teaching them how to handle cravings if triggers to use should arise.
 We also offer a Family Program and family is invited and encouraged to attend on-site visits with their loved one in order to be a part of the learning and healing process.
 You will find below why we feel our program is beneficial to those who seek to recover.
 We will also explain to you how we can provide the care that you need in order to thrive in your recovery.

 At Changing Tides our clients can begin to experience new freedoms in a “real world environment” while beginning or continuing in their treatment and recovery process.
 The professionals at Changing Tides have many years combined of experience.
 One aspect that these professional all note is the high amount of failed attempts at achieving sustained sobriety after a 30 day treatment program.
 The individual with newfound recovery experiences an alarming level of regression and eventually relapses due to losses that occur after leaving the treatment setting.
 The client experiences a first, second, and third loss in their recovery effort in the transition.
 The three losses that we see occur are peer support relationships, structure and accountability.